wp-plugins/wp-textimage-linking-shortcode/readme.txt

 == Changelog ==
+= 1.4 =
+	- Tested for WP 3.9.2 Compatibility
+	- Changed the lct-useful-shortcodes-functions is_plugin_active() code

 = 1.3.5 =
 	- ADDED PLUGIN PREFIX: lwtils - NOT set yet
 	- Fixed the LCT Helpful Plugin check.